Differential Brauer Monoids: Abstract

 \section{Abstract}

-The differential Brauer monoid of a differential commutative ring $R$ s defined.
-Its elements are the isomorphism classes of differential Azumaya $R$ algebras with operation from tensor product subject to the relation that two such algebras are equivalent if matrix algebras over them are differentially isomorphic.
-The Bauer monoid, which is a group, is the same thing without the differential requirement.
-The differential Brauer monoid is then determined from the Brauer monoids of $R$ and $R^D$ and the submonoid whose underlying Azumaya algebras are matrix rings.
+The differential Brauer monoid of a differential commutative ring $R$ is defined.
+Its elements are the isomorphism classes of differential Azumaya $R$ algebras with operation from tensor product subject to the relation that two such algebras are equivalent if matrix algebras over them, with entry-wise differentiation, are differentially isomorphic.
+The fine Bauer monoid, which is a group, is the same thing without the differential requirement.
+The differential Brauer monoid is then determined from the fine Brauer monoids of $R$ and $R^D$ and the submonoid of the Brauer monoid whose underlying Azumaya algebras are matrix rings.